therealOri/Genter/linux/README.md

 > Download is available on my website too.
 - [https://therealori.tk/projects/genter](https://therealori.tk/projects/genter/gen.html)

-Make sure the hashes in the checksums.txt file match what you have downloaded.
+Always make sure the hashes in the checksums.txt file match what you have downloaded.
+No matter what you download on the interent.
+It never hurts to be sure.
 __ __

 <br />